danieltagt/stock-search/README.md

 ```
 npm start
 ```
-The browser should start but if its not browse to http://localhost:3000/
+The browser should start automatically but if it's not browse to http://localhost:3000/